Alluxio/alluxio/docs/en/index.md

 group: Home
 ---

-Alluxio, the world’s first memory-centric virtual distributed storage system, unifies data access and bridges computation frameworks and underlying storage systems.
+Alluxio, formerly known as Tachyon, the world’s first memory-centric virtual distributed storage system, unifies data access and bridges computation frameworks and underlying storage systems.
 Applications only need to connect with Alluxio to access data stored in any underlying storage systems.
 Additionally, Alluxio’s memory-centric architecture enables data access orders of magnitude faster than existing solutions.